background image

 Counselling, Psychotherapy & Expressive Arts Therapy in Hastings & St Leonards, East Sussex & Online

 I offer in person counselling, psychotherapy and expressive arts therapy in Hastings & St Leonards, East Sussex.
 My therapy room is at the Old Brewery on High Street in Hastings Old Town.
-I also work online with clients based elsewhere in the UK and internationally.
+I work online with clients based elsewhere in the UK and internationally.

 I have a special interest and additional training in the area of creativity and how creative work and play support mental health and personal development.
 I also have an interest in the psychology of money and how attitudes to money impact our sense of ourselves, the choices we make with what we do with our time, and our relationships.
 I have run workshops and groups on creativity and money as well as working with individuals on these themes.

 Other special interests include transpersonal psychology and ecopsychology.
 Transpersonal psychology is the point where psychology and spirituality meet.
 I have studied with teachers in the field of nondual consciousness and meditation is part of my own daily practice.
 Ecopsychology explores the role of contact with nature in mental health.
 I run a course in shamanic journeying: Homecoming.
 Journeying is a practice that combines elements of both transpersonal and ecopsychology.
-Please contact me for further details if you are interested in the next Homecoming starting in autumn 2024.
+Please contact me for further details if you are interested in the next Homecoming starting in spring 2025.

 How I work